hackclub/hackclub/workshops/login_auth/README.md

 `<script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>`.

-This will give you an error, as it only integrates the `Firebase-app`, not the Firebase library.
-So for that, add this below the first line.
+This will give you an error, as it only loads the Firebase library.
+So for that, add the line below under that first line.

 `<script src="https://www.gstatic.com/firebasejs/4.8.1/firebase.js"></script>`.

-After adding it, this should be your code:
+After adding it, your code should look like this:

 ```javascript
 <script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>